BenediktEngel/google-calendar-plugin/README.md

 # G-CalendarPlugin

-Plugin to get easy the content of your Google-calendar in your Kirby-Website.
+Plugin to get easy the content of your Google calendar as a list in your Kirby-Website.

 **Requirements:** Kirby 3

 ## Installation

 ### Download

 Download and copy this repository to `/site/plugins/`.
 Done.

 ### Git submodule

 Go to the root of your Project, copy `git submodule add https://github.com/benediktengel/G-CalendarPlugin.git site/plugins/G-CalendarPlugin` in your commandline and press enter.
 Done.
 The plugin appears in `site/plugins`.

 ### Composer

 Copy `composer require benediktengel/G-CalendarPlugin` to your commandline and press enter.
 Done.
 Also here, the plugin appears in `site/plugins`.

 ## Setup